 7. Financial Flexibility: For many older individuals, OPSO offers a way to release equity from a previous property while still maintaining a stake in the housing market.
 This can be particularly beneficial for funding retirement or providing financial support to family members.

-The scheme also provides unparalleled flexibility through its staircasing feature.
-Owners can increase their share as their financial situation improves, gradually working towards full ownership if desired.
+The scheme also offers great flexibility through its 'staircasing' feature.
+Owners can increase their share of the property as their financial situation improves, potentially working towards full ownership.
 This adaptability makes Shared Ownership suitable for various life stages and changing circumstances.
-Unlike renting, where tenants are subject to the whims of landlords and market fluctuations, Shared Ownership provides the security of homeownership.
-Even with a partial share, owners have a stable living situation and the ability to make a property truly feel like home.

 Shared Ownership can be an attractive option, but it's crucial to understand its implications.
 Combined costs, including mortgage, rent, and service charges, may impact affordability despite lower initial purchase prices.
 Some agreements restrict property improvements without housing association approval, potentially limiting personalisation.